Logius-standaarden/authzen-nlgov/sections/pdp-metadata.md

 ### Endpoint Parameters {#pdp-metadata-data-endpoint}

 `policy_decision_point`:
 : REQUIRED.
 The policy decision point's policy decision point identifier, which is a URL that uses the "https" scheme and has no query or fragment components.
-Policy Decision Point metadata is published at a location that is ".well-known" according to [[RFC5785]] derived from this policy decision point identifier, as described in [](pdp-metadata-access#).
+Policy Decision Point metadata is published at a location that is ".well-known" according to [[RFC5785]] derived from this policy decision point identifier, as described in [[[#pdp-metadata-access]]].
 The policy decision point identifier is used to prevent policy decision point mix-up attacks.

 `access_evaluation_endpoint`:
 : REQUIRED.
 URL of Policy Decision Point Access Evaluation API endpoint